awl4114awl/How-To-Set-Up-a-Basic-Home-Lab-Running-Active-Directory/README.md

 <img src="https://i.imgur.com/cUPgsW9.png" height="60%" width="60%" alt="AD"/>
 </p>

-# How to Setup a Basic Home Lab Running Active Directory
+# How to Set Up a Basic Home Lab Running Active Directory

 Welcome to the "How to Setup a Basic Home Lab Running Active Directory" repository.
 This guide provides step-by-step instructions for creating a functional home lab environment that includes Active Directory (AD).
 This setup is perfect for those looking to enhance their IT skills, prepare for certifications, or create a testing environment.